sunpy/sunpy/docs/code_ref/coordinates/carrington.rst

 In `SunSPICE <https://stereo-ssc.nascom.nasa.gov/sunspice.shtml>`_, one can convert to and from the "Carrington" coordinate system using the function `convert_sunspice_coord <https://hesperia.gsfc.nasa.gov/ssw/packages/sunspice/idl/convert_sunspice_coord.pro>`_.
 However, these Carrington longitudes are "true" rather than "apparent" because the observer is not specified, so there are no corrections for light travel time or for observer motion.
-Thus, SunPy values will be consistently greater than SunSPICE's coordinate transformation by ~0.82 degrees.
+For example, for an Earth observer, SunPy values will be consistently greater than SunSPICE's coordinate transformation by ~0.82 degrees.

 Footnotes
 ---------

 .. [#apparent] The term "apparent" (as opposed to "true") is used to indicate that the observer perceives the locations and orientations of objects different from how they truly are due to effects that include light travel time.
+.. [#subEarth] "Sub-Earth" is a special case of "sub-observer", where the observer is at Earth (specifically, Earth center).
+That is, the sub-Earth point is the point on the Sun's surface "below" the center of the Earth along the Sun-Earth line.
 .. [#Carrington] Carrington (1863), *Observations of the Spots on the Sun*, p.
-244
+16 (`<https://archive.org/details/observationsofsp00carr/page/16/mode/1up>`__) and p.27 (`<https://archive.org/details/observationsofsp00carr/page/27/mode/1up>`__)
 .. [#IAU] Seidelmann et al. (2007), "Report of the IAU/IAG Working Group on cartographic coordinates and rotational elements: 2006", `<http://dx.doi.org/10.1007/s10569-007-9072-y>`__
 .. [#AA] Urban & Kaplan (2007), "Investigation of Change in the Computational Technique of the Sun’s Physical Ephemeris in The Astronomical Almanac", `<http://asa.hmnao.com/static/files/sun_rotation_change.pdf>`__